• Skip to primary navigation

 • Oil - I typically use olive oil or melted refined coconut oil in my bakes.
 Any light flavor cooking oil will work.
 I don't recommend butter for this recipe.

-• Dairy Free Milk - I typically use either unsweetened oat milk or coconut milk (the kind in the carton) in my recipes.
-You can use your favorite unsweetened dairy free milk or use regular milk if you're not dairy free.
+• Dairy-Free Milk - I typically use either unsweetened oat milk or coconut milk (the kind in the carton) in my recipes, but unsweetened almond milk would work too.
+If you're not dairy free, use dairy milk in the same measure.

 • Fresh Strawberries - Use the freshest berries you can find as the flavor is the star of this recipe.
 Resist the urge to add "extra" berries as the muffin cups will overflow.